 CARRS-Q encourages current and future students to apply during the QUT scholarship round: OPEN 1 to 30 September 2018.
 CARRS-Q Scholarships will be advertised when available.

-QUT’s annual scholarship round is open from 1 September 2018: apply for a research degree and a scholarship any time between now and 30 September 2018.
+The QUT annual scholarship round will open in September 2019; apply for a research degree and a scholarship.
 Click here for more details.

 Find a Scholarship helps you discover the research scholarship that is right for you, and provides information on all currently available scholarships.